isomerpages/moe-taonan/_departments/英文 English.md

 STELLAR stands for Strategies for Teaching English Language Learning and Reading.
 STELLAR is currently being implemented from Primary 1 to 6.&nbsp;

 The aims of STELLAR are to:
-1) strengthen reading, speaking, listening and writing skills
+1. strengthen reading, speaking, listening and writing skills
-2) promote a positive attitude towards reading in the foundational years through the use of well-established, learner-centred and developmentally appropriate pedagogical approaches using authentic children’s literature
+2. promote a positive attitude towards reading in the foundational years through the use of well-established, learner-centred and developmentally appropriate pedagogical approaches using authentic children’s literature

 **<u>Extensive Reading Programme</u>**<br>
-The aims of the Extensive Reading Programme are to:
+The aims of the Extensive Reading Programme are to:<br>
-1) inculcate the love for reading
+1. inculcate the love for reading
-2) improve students’ reading skills and language proficiency
+2. improve students’ reading skills and language proficiency